What'sNEW

 At JPL and NASA, Lovelock and Hitchcock guessed that life-detection could be done by looking at the atmosphere.
 Oxygen and methane are both found on Earth, but this situation cannot persist without something that keeps supplying them.
 It must be life, they concluded — the planet is breathing.
 Meanwhile, Mars's atmosphere is in chemical equilibrium.
 From a top-down perspective, Lovelock and Hitchcock concluded that Mars is dead.
 (I think it may be only comatose, with a poor prognosis.)

 Later in the development of Gaia, Lynn Margulis enters the picture.
 A biologist, she knew that methanogens make methane and cyanobacteria make oxygen.
-Lovelock then taught us about many other environmental effects of microbial metabolism, such as the burial of carbon in marine limestone.
-Cosmic ancestry depends on these bottom-up planetary engineering aspects of Gaia.
+Gaia began to comprise many other environmental effects of microbial metabolism, such as the burial of carbon in marine limestone.
+Cosmic ancestry depends on these bottom-up planetary engineering processes.
 On Earth, they have succeeded far better than anywhere else we can observe.
-But do they explain the redness of Mars, or the methane lakes of Titan, for example?
-And what would Lovelock, an early expert on dimethyl sufide, have to say about its appearance on comets, asteroids and extrasolar planets?
+Do they also explain the redness of Mars, or the nitrogen atmosphere and methane lakes of Titan?
+And what would Lovelock, an expert on dimethyl sufide, have said about its presence on comets, asteroids and extrasolar planets?

 The Many Lives of James Lovelock: Science, Secrets and Gaia Theory, by James Watt, Canongate Books, 2024.

-Gaia has comments and links about planetary engineering and the environment.
+Gaia has thoughts and links about Lovelock, planetary engineering and the environment.

 How is it Possible? has early speculations about panspermia and planetary engineering.

-Bacteria: The Space Colonists suggests that they could start anywhere.
+Bacteria: The Space Colonists suggests that they could start almost anywhere.

 Life on Mars! has support for "comatose".